madelinegannon/improvisational_machines/README.md

   - Sensors

 ## Exercises
-1. Hello World: Write & run your first RAPID module
+1. [Hello World](exercises/hello_world/): Write & run your first RAPID module
-2. Draw Square: Make the robot move in RAPID
+2. [Draw Square](exercises/draw_square/): Make the robot move in RAPID
-3. Basic Client/Server: Send command line messages from Python client to the ABB Robot
+3. [Basic Client/Server](exercises/client_server_basic/): Send command line messages from Python client (or Grasshopper) to the ABB Robot
-4. Multi-Task Client/Server: Send messages to control program flow of the ABB Robot
+4. [Multi-Task Client/Server](exercises/client_server_multitask/): Send messages to control program flow of the ABB Robot
+5. [Input Devices](exercises/hid/): Python snippets for sending/receiving MIDI and OSC messages

 ## Final Project
 This is a _one day speed project_ to integrate the live coding tools and principles we've been learning into an application of your choosing.
 Consider how to harness our newly created flexible workflows to avoid programming painpoints, iterate with rapid trial-and-error, or unlock an interactive experience between people and the robots.

-- Use the [Communication Manager]() to send/receive MIDI, OSC, TCP messages between many clients and many ABB Robots.
+- Use the [Communication Manager](com_manager/) to send/receive MIDI, OSC, TCP messages between many clients and many ABB Robots.
-- Use the [RobotStudio workcell]() to accurately simulate your real-time communications and controls.
+- Use the [RobotStudio workcell](RobotStudio/) to accurately simulate your real-time communications and controls.

 ### IaaC MRAC 2025 (Barcelona)